FuturAnterieur/YuGiOnline/README.md

 game that is playable online through a web browser.
 I don't plan on implementing all the rules of the game as it stands now; I mostly see it as an exercise in web programming and system design.

+The main frameworks it uses are Django and python-socketio.

 ## Setup